Springvale Community Precinct

 Stage 1 - Springvale City Hall redevelopment

 Refurbishment works to the Springvale City Hall have now begun.
 This major renovation will turn the town hall into a more functional facility while preserving the overall design character of this much-loved community building.
 The majority of works will be on the inside of the building to allow a more diverse range of private and public events to be held there in the future.
-Springvale Town Hall is currently closed for bookings and is due to reopen in July 2017.
+Springvale Town Hall has reopened and is now open for bookings.

 Stage 2 - Construction of Springvale Community Hub

 This will be a world-class community facility providing a variety of learning, leisure and cultural opportunities.
 It will include a modern, state-of-the-art library featuring new technologies and equipment, flexible community meeting spaces, civic services area and plentiful parking.
 The outdoor green spaces will be extensively landscaped and allow for a variety of passive and active recreation uses, community events and social gatherings.

 - The City Hall and Supper Room will be retained

 - Council customer service will remain on site

 - The war memorial will be retained on site